timmons1234/project_template/relevant_papers/README.md

 The paper was written in an easy to read manner and concepts were adequatly explained.
 The one issue with the paper was that the experiment section detailing differnet student population years could have been written more clearly to allow for better comparison of the methods.

 #### Reproducibility
-The authors describe the testing performed and with training on how to use hteystem the testing could be repeated.
+The authors describe the testing performed and with training on how to use the system the testing could be repeated.

 #### Rating
 3.5